efatsamir/trillo/README.md

 # trillo
-Responsive landing page using flexbox
+Responsive user section for a hotel using flexbox